AidenSorabji/AidenSorabji/README.md

 - Can create servers, API connectors, etc programs with ease
 - Can create a standalone _"application"_ which can virtually execute its designated function

-**My main IDE is Visual Studio Code, but I am comfortable with Pycharm, terminal, etc.**
+**My main IDE is Visual Studio Code, but I am comfortable with pycharm, terminal, etc.**

 ## Contacts 🌐
 - Visit my website: [aidensorabji.github.io](https://aidensorabji.github.io)